checkly/docs.checklyhq.com/site/content/docs/groups/_index.md

 - A specific feature in your app
 - A test suite; trigger all checks after a deployment

+> When using groups, any group-level configurations such as the runtime, activated & muted state, tags, and alert channels are inherited by all Checks in the group.
+These configurations cannot be overwritten at the individual Check level when the Check is part of a group.

 ## Key features

 The screenshot below gives a quick overview of the groups' key features.